The Deep Rest Protocol -

 Burnout and disengagement cost the global economy $8.8 trillion annually

 We spend a lot of time learning how to work harder.
-Almost no time learning how to recover properly.
-NSDR - Non-Sleep Deep Rest - is the practice that bridges the gap.
-It's ancient, it's neuroscience-validated, and it works in a meeting room.
+And almost no time learning how to recover properly

 The results are immediate and measurable - and compound with regular practice.